 But making your own is very rewarding, frugal, and fun too!
 It just takes a little time, a little waiting, and the willingness to keep taste testing until you ferment it just right.
 There are many different methods and variations to explore, so I thought I would share a recipe round up of some delicious lacto-fermented versions for you to browse.

 - Old Fashioned Sauerkraut: This is my method of making it, using some old-fashioned Russian techniques that free you up from any pounding (a common method to help jumpstart the process).
 It’s salty, sour and lovely.
 According to the author of Wild Fermentation (an excellent resource for naturally fermented foods), you can experiment with the salt levels if the full amount is too salty for your taste.
 There is some room for experimentation in the salt levels, as you will see in the following recipes.
-For example, this recipe uses even more salt than my version, and the ones below sometimes use less.
-Personal preference and method dictate the amount.

 - This is a great example of a traditional sauerkraut recipe.
 It includes caraway, which is one of my favorite, classic additions.

 - This sauerkraut recipe uses not only caraway but shredded apples as well.
 Apples are a surprisingly delightful addition to sauerkraut.

 - Another fun and easy variation is including carrots, as you will see in this recipe from Simple Foody.